ClayStack/claystack-docs/docs/cseth/dvt.md

 ### Obol Integration

-The integration of Obol into csETH's Distributed Validator Technologies (DVT) offers an extra layer of decentralization and security, complementing the strengths of Secret Shared Validators (SSV).
+The integration of Obol into csETH's Distributed Validator Technologies (DVT) offers an extra layer of decentralization and security.
 Obol is a technology that empowers a network of operators to host and maintain decentralized infrastructure in a truly distributed fashion.

 - Distributed Infrastructure Management: Obol enables a network of operators to collaboratively host and maintain the infrastructure required for running csETH's decentralized protocol.
 This approach to infrastructure management enhances the resilience and fault tolerance of the system, reducing dependencies on single points of failure.